jeffwilliams/quartz-torrent/README.md

 To-Do
 -----
-  - Start a peerclient with the full torrent.
+  - Bug: Start a peerclient with the full torrent.
 Connect with another peerclient and start downloading, then pause.
     Finally unpause.
 The "server" peerclient will refuse the connections to re-establish because it believes the peer is already connected.
   - Implement an alert system.
 This would allow users to detect situations like tracker connection failures, etc.
   - Improve CPU usage.
+  - If a tracker URL fails, try the next if another is available
   - Refactor Metadata.Info into it's own independent class.
   - Improve Documentation
   - Implement uTP